Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: Case Study

-Additionally, Figure \ref{fig:interval_compare} displays the 95\% prediction intervals created by the three conditional distribution learning methods for an example carrier.
+Additionally, Figure \ref{fig:interval_compare} displays the 95\% prediction intervals created by the three contextual distribution learning methods for an example carrier.
 The visualization aligns with the pinball loss results, showing that QRF generally provides the narrowest interval widths.
-While the intervals generated by MC-CLF cover most of the observed values, their coverage is less effective at the two extremes compared to the two quantile regression methods.
-The inferior performance of MC-CLF at extreme quantiles is likely due to the discretization of the output space, which limits precision, and the cumulative probability method, which can cause jumps when selecting quantiles.
+While the intervals generated by calibrated-CLF cover most of the observed values, their coverage is less effective at the two extremes compared to the two QR methods.
+The inferior performance of calibrated-CLF at extreme quantiles is likely due to the discretization of the output space, which limits precision, and the cumulative probability method, which can cause jumps when selecting quantiles.
 In contrast, regression tree and QRF provide finer-grained predictions, leading to more accurate and narrower intervals at the extremes.

-In summary, MC-CLF models excel at providing distributional forecasts, whereas QR models are better at generating prediction intervals for this dataset.
+In summary, MC-CLF models excel at providing distributional forecasts, whereas QR models are better suited to generating prediction intervals on this dataset.
+Since QRF benefits from ensembling multiple regression trees to reduce variance and improve accuracy and consistently outperform a single regression tree, only QRF is kept for QR in the subsequent CSO evaluations.